thevortexcloud/WallpaperManager/README.md

 has only ever been tested on Linux as such no guarantee is made that it will work on other platforms.

 This repository is still **a work in progress** some things do not work at all or may not work well.
-However most core functionality has received a first pass implementation (there is a lot of things that can be optimised) and the program is technically usable.
-There are many planned additional features (such as desktop integration, and possibly ML Net auto tagging).
+However most core functionality has received a first pass implementation (there is a lot of things that can be optimised), but the program is technically usable.
+There are many planned additional features (such as KDE desktop integration, and possibly ML Net auto tagging).
 As such the steps below are only provided as a general guide.

 # Build instructions